syncfusion-content/uwp-docs/uwp/Add-Syncfusion-Controls.md

         {% endtabs %}

-3. The following steps helps to add a required Essential UWP control through code, for example: SfColorPicker
+3.The following steps helps to add a required Essential UWP control through code, for example: SfColorPicker

-    a.Include the namespace for Syncfusion.
+a.
+Include the namespace for Syncfusion.
 SfColorPickers.UWP assembly in MainPage.xaml.cs

         {% tabs %}